 - There is unlimited liability, meaning your personal assets are at risk when things go wrong

-- You are personally liable to pay tax on all income derived from the sole trader business and there is a little opportunity for tax planning
+- You are personally liable to pay tax on all income derived from the business and there is a little opportunity for tax planning

 To register your business name, first check if it’s available by checking the National Names Index and if you wish to trade online it’s a good idea to check that a suitable domain name/address is also available.
 You can apply for a business name through the Australian Securities & Investments Commission (ASIC).

-After your first year of sole trader business you may pay quarterly, Pay As You Go (PAYG) instalments towards the expected amount of tax payable at the end of the financial year.
-As a sole trader you are required to pay the same tax as an individual taxpayer, at personal income tax rates.
+After your first year of business, you may pay quarterly, Pay As You Go (PAYG) instalments towards the expected amount of tax payable at the end of the financial year.
+You are required to pay the same tax as an individual taxpayer, at personal income tax rates.

-As Sole Traders pay tax with their individual Tax File Number (TFN), at the start of the business there isn’t generally any tax applications to register for as most individuals will already possess their own TFN.
-However if you do not already have a Tax File Number you can apply for a TFN through the Australian Business Register.
+As sole traders pay tax with their individual Tax File Number (TFN), at the start of the business there aren’t generally any tax applications to register for as most individuals will already possess their own TFN.
+However, if you do not already have a Tax File Number you can apply for a TFN through the Australian Business Register.

-Sole Trader is responsible for his own superannuation arrangements.
+A sole trader is responsible for all aspects of their superannuation arrangements.
 When making super contributions you may be eligible to claim a deduction.
 You will first need to notify the fund of your intention to claim a deduction and wait until their confirmation before proceeding.
 Once you receive confirmation you are able to claim the super contribution as a personal deduction on your tax return.

 You may also be eligible for government super contributions when paying your own, depending on the amount you earn and the amount you contribute.
 You will also be required to pay superannuation to any eligible employees.